 It works both ways too.
 You want to continue looking gorgeous, just with a touch of rejuvenation, and your practitioner will want to make sure you are a great advert for their work.
 And as the majority of practitioners say, you shouldn’t be able to tell when you’ve had Botox, you should just look fresh faced with a certain glow about you.

 Now, you might be thinking, well how do all these celebrities get it so wrong.
 And that’s a great point!
 This simply comes down to how often they go back for more and the amount that’s being injected.
 In many of these cases, this comes down to choosing the wrong injector.

 There are, unfortunately, a lot of people out there who are willing to take advantage of insecurities, and who don’t care about the results and their impact on the person receiving the treatment.
 That’s why it’s so important to select one that you’re happy with, who is an expert in this treatment, and who you know has your best interest at heart, rather than allowing you to continue adding Botox when you really shouldn’t be.

-Our anti-wrinkle treatment guide will give you the lowdown on everything Botox.
+Our anti-wrinkle treatment guide will give you the lowdown on everything Botulinum.